We can never guarantee that a course participant will get a job. But you are much more likely to find a position if you have done the course...

 However, perhaps the most useful source of information, both in Barcelona and further afield, is our trainee support group which posts jobs as they come in.
 Often members of the group give information and advice about specific schools or countries, and frequently themselves provide details of vacancies they know of, sometimes in the schools where they are now working.

 There is, however, no rock-solid guarantee of finding work.
 It depends, ultimately, on you and how well you do on the course, and luck to a certain extent – networking and following whatever leads may be available.
 While not guaranteeing employment, we'll do as much as we can to help candidates with employment issues after the course.

-What are my chances of finding employment?
 This depends firstly on the local context where you have chosen to work.

 Most schools run an "academic year" of three (or two) terms: in the northern hemisphere this is from September/October to June, (and in the southern hemisphere from March/April to December).
 Consequently, in Spain, schools are looking for their new teachers both around May / June for the July summer courses and also to replace teachers that are leaving at the end of June.